sflavelle/writing/Deliverer of Destiny (BOTW)/01 - Lost in the Wood/01 Awakening.md

 But that water was *clean* as!
 Thank goodness - the fresh liquid was washing away that godawful dry, *disgusting* feeling in your mouth.
 You took a few sips, letting the waters refresh your mind and body, feeling more *alive*.

+Now you understood what r/HydroHomies was on about.

+Once you had had your fill and turned away from the lake, you finally started to walk along the path, past more ruins and-

+_Are those bones?_

+You thought you saw a small pile of bones against one of the ruined walls.
+Was this land usually occupied?

+That was all you needed to see.
+You made your way briskly along until the path split, one way headed slightly downhill to join what looked to be the main road.
+To your left and right, the road seemed to climb these cliffs on either side, eastward toward the town you had seen, and westward out of sight.

+It was as you started on the road here and begun to climb the incline that you had your first glance of the tower on the opposite side of the valley.
+It was a strange structure, and a blue pipe of sorts rose through the middle of it.
+It felt quite familiar to you for reasons you couldn't figure out.
+The first words that came to mind were 'cellphone tower'. _That can't be right_, you thought, but whatever it actually was was escaping you right now.

+_What a strange place this is.
+I don't think I'm even in my home country..._

+That didn't put you at ease.

+Once the road levelled out you entered into a small wood, calm and peaceful.
+A squirrel off in the trees caught your attention, which set your mind off thinking again. _US...?
+Maybe...?_

+The signposts at the intersection you quickly found yourself at ruled that idea out.
+Written in a language you just couldn't place your finger on but reminded you almost of a runic writing.

+But then you caught the flutter of a banner down one of the paths and assumed that was the way into town.

+_A town banner?
+That's a first.
+What kind of place is this?
+Surely this quaintness, what I've seen so far doesn't exist any more.
+What, am I dreaming or something?_

+~~Stanley~~ You imagined yourself floating through the air, but instead a spooked animal ran across the path in front of you, and you tripped on the poor thing, crashing forward on loose footing and eventually tumbling to the ground.

+_...fuck, that hurt way too much to be a dream._